Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 ### Partial ordering of measures of presortedness

-La rocca & Cantone also define a partial order on measure of presortedness as follows:
+La Rocca & Cantone also define a partial order on measures of presortedness as follows:

 Let *M1* and *M2* be two measures of presortedness.
 - *M1* is algorithmically finer than *M2* if and only if any *M1*-optimal algorithm is also *M2*-optimal.